schellingerhout/schellingerhout.github.io/_posts/2017-11-22-activeobject-pattern1.md

 end;
 {% endhighlight %}

 The above looks like more work, but consider the case where the Servant had many more methods or many more properties.
 We would have to create classes for each of those.
-Say my Servant object has another property PropA of type integer we can easily make could quickly add a setter and getter to the Proxy
+Say my Servant object has another property PropA of type integer we can easily and quickly add a setter and getter to the Proxy.

 {% highlight pascal %}
 function TPassiveObjectProxy.getPropAFuture: IFuture<integer>;